WeblateOrg/weblate/docs/devel/starting.rst

     msgid "Thank you for using Weblate."
     msgstr ""

-The each ``msgid`` line defines string to translate, the special empty string in the beginning is the file header containing metadata about the translation.
+Each ``msgid`` line defines a string to translate, the special empty string in the beginning is the file header containing metadata about the translation.

 Starting new translation